idekerlab/MuSIC/README.md

       ```
       # Output: hierarchical relationship among systems and genes
       head ./Examples/toy_output/toy.louvain.ddot
            # column 1: the parent system
            # column 2: the child system or gene
-         # column 3: property of child in the second column
+           # column 3: property of child in the second column (default indicates column 2 is a system, gene indicates column 2 is a gene)
-            default: child is a system
-            gene: child is a gene

       # Output: specific protein assignment for each identified system
       head ./Examples/toy_output/toy.louvain.termStats
+           # column 1: unique identifier for each system
            # column 2 (Number_of_proteins): total number of proteins belonging to the system
            # column 3 (Proteins): comma separated list of proteins belonging to the system
            # column 4 (median_recal_nm): median of predicted distance, in nm, among all pairs of proteins in the system
            # column 5 (Estimated_size_in_nm): predicted size, in nm, of the system
       ```

 2. To run the MuSIC pipeline for user-specified input (proteins), follow the steps detailed in the following document: